 With embedded reporting, however, users can access analytics and insights directly where they already work.
 Embedded reporting offers an effective, reliable way to access data-driven insights that can help inform and shape decisions, and is part of a broader embedded analytics strategy.
 Instead of waiting for recurring reports from disparate teams and applications or manually retrieving data each time a report is needed, embedded reporting automates the process.
 That means you get timely information and easy access to actionable insights directly within your day-to-day applications — all while enhancing visibility into business performance.

-In this post, we'll discuss what exactly embedded reporting is, explore the core benefits it provides companies of any size or industry, look at some best practices for getting started with embedding reports in your organization's system, and provide a few real-world examples from successful organizations who have implemented embedded analytics platforms
+In this post, we'll discuss what exactly embedded reporting is, explore the core benefits it provides companies of any size or industry, look at some best practices for getting started with embedding reports in your organization's system, and provide a few real-world examples from successful organizations who have implemented embedded analytics tools.

 What is embedded reporting?